HSBC warns of restructuring pain ahead as outlook darkens

 The bank is particularly monitoring its portfolio of small business customers who may be feeling the strain, he added.

-Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Alun John; Editing by Christopher Cushing and Clarence Fernandez
+Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Alun John; Editing by Christopher Cushing, Clarence Fernandez and Emelia Sithole-Matarise